 \subsubsection{Mean value from the list of outcomes and their probabilities}

 We now want to reproduce the mean value, obtained from orthodox Hermitian operators, within Bohmian mechanics.
-Someone who dislikes what we have explained up to here about the Bohmian measurement can just focus on the mathematical demonstration developed here on how Bohmian trajectories reproduce exactly the mean value of orthodox Hermitian operators.
+Someone who dislikes what we have explained up to here about the Bohmian measurement can just focus on how Bohmian trajectories exactly reproduce the mean value of orthodox Hermitian operators.
 For simplicity, we will consider single-particle systems.
 The generalization to many-particle systems can be done straightforwardly.

 First, according to the orthodox measurement, we assume that a particular experiment is described by the quantum system wave function $\psi(x,t)$ alone.
 After a large number, $M$, of repetitions of the same experiment, we can elaborate a large list $i = 1\ldots,I$ of the possible outcomes $\{a_i\}$ with their occurrence probabilities $\{P_i\}$.
 From this data we can compute the mean value as: